Latent Conditions: Dealing with a Latent Condition at Site

 The exact drafting of these clauses can shift outcomes significantly, and minor differences in timing, wording, or notice periods can determine whether a Contractor succeeds or fails in a claim.

 Excavator and dump truck are removing rocks from the site.
-Latent Conditions
+Latent Conditions.
+Construction and Contracting

 Common Mistakes in Latent Condition Claims